 So if your lawn looked healthy during the growing season, periodic “blooming” of mushrooms is unlikely to indicate a problem.
 But if they are appearing in more quantity or frequency, and wetness or shade don’t seem to apply, try digging below the surface a bit to see if there are buried branches, old tree roots, or other sources of of host wood.
 If feasible, replace those woody sections with fresh soil.

-Other ways to help reduce the frequency of mushrooms are improving drainage, fertilizing, and reducing watering (especially in the evening or overnight irrigation).
+Other ways to help reduce the frequency of mushrooms are improving drainage, fertilizing, and reducing watering (including less evening or overnight irrigation).
 Periodically aerating your lawn to help drainage and oxygen circulation can help, as well.
 Otherwise, let the mushrooms and their remarkable subterranean network do their job.
 They typically disappear from the surface within a few days or weeks.

 In Mulch Beds